EmmaVJones/2020-08-17-git-emmaJ/README.md

 - `git remove add origin <URL>` adds url with the name origin
 - `git push origin master` pushes master branch to origin

+- You can make changes to different parts of file and it will be combined automatically